jgraph/www.diagrams.net-source/trust/privacy-microsoft-teams.md

 ## Data security

 Diagrams data is transmitted to diagrams.net servers if you request a PDF of your diagram.
-The PDF generation servers are configured to industry standard security level and have penetration testing by a third-party at least every 12 months.
+The PDF generation servers are configured to industry standard security level and have ongoing security testing as part of a bug bounty program.

 Data transmitted from the client browser to the PDF generation servers is encrypted with TLS1.2+ and encrypted at all points in transit between your browser and the endpoint server.

+No data is ever retained on JGraph servers, it deleted immediately after export processing is completely.